ProjectCeleste/Celeste.GameScan/Readme.md

 ```

 # Building and running
 To build and run this you must have the .NET Core 3.1 SDK installed.
-To compile the program, run `dotnet build` or compile and run it directly with`dotnet run --project .\Celeste.GameScan\Celeste.GameScan.csproj -- --game-dir "D:\Test"`
+To compile the program, run `dotnet build` or compile and run it directly with `dotnet run -- --game-dir "D:\Test"`